tylergneill/Brucheion_tgn/README.md

-Project Overview
+Overview
 -------

-This is a fork of [Brucheion](https://github.com/Brucheion/Brucheion), which continues to actively develop toward its goal of being “a Virtual Research Environment (VRE) to create Linked Open Data (LOD) for historical languages and the research of historical objects”.
+This project is a fork of [Brucheion](https://github.com/Brucheion/Brucheion), which continues to actively develop toward its goal of being “a Virtual Research Environment (VRE) to create Linked Open Data (LOD) for historical languages and the research of historical objects”.
 In this fork, only such small changes to the code were made as were necessary to accomodate my own divergent, limited use of an intermediate stage of Brucheion (2019 – early 2020) as only a *supplementary visualization* tool in combination with two other pieces of software: the [Classical Text Editor](https://cte.oeaw.ac.at/) (CTE) and a custom-built, [Python-based pipeline for converting to Brucheion's CEX format](https://github.com/tylergneill/cte2cex) (cte2cex).
-This was done in the context of research on Sanskrit material, specifically.
+This was done in the context of research on Sanskrit material, specifically. -tgn

 Data Prep Prerequisites
 --------